 Following surgery, rehabilitation therapy is key to returning function to the knee and to learning how to prevent an ACL injury in the future.
 At-home exercise programs may also be an option for some patients.

 Usually, an athlete may return to his or her sport within six to 12 months following surgery.
 The surgeon will determine the timeline for return to activities based on the individual.

 Come to the ACL Specialists

-At IGEA, our orthopaedic surgeon specializes in treating sports injuries, including ligament tears, using advanced treatment options.
-These and other specialties are part of our practice’s full continuum of care for patients living with brain, spine, neuroendovascular and orthopaedic conditions.
+At IGEA, our orthopedic surgeon specializes in treating sports injuries, including ligament tears, using advanced treatment options.
+These and other specialties are part of our practice’s full continuum of care for patients living with brain, spine, neuroendovascular and orthopedic conditions.